 One can imagine the couple briefly posing for jostling photographers, standing shoulder to shoulder, Joe’s eyes darting warily around the room, Marilyn with a bright smile and making eye contact with each camera in turn.

 A comparison of the photos shows the introverted ballplayer did not love the spotlight the way his movie-star bride did.

-Telegram-Tribune reporter Paul Nelson was sent to get a picture and a story when the couple arrived in San Luis Obispo; they were published Jan.
+Telegram-Tribune photographer Paul Nelson was sent to get a picture and a story when the couple arrived in San Luis Obispo; they were published Jan.
 16, 1954.

 This is why there is no picture of Marilyn Monroe and Joe DiMaggio in the Telegram-Tribune today.